Featured in this Article:

 The new boutique in downtown Monterey, The French Market is full of luxury home decor, kitchen and bathroom items, designer items and more.
 You'll love their curated pieces, including must-have cooking ingredients, all the things you need to make your home feel like Paris or the French countryside.

 Muddy Pond Amish Community - Muddy Pond

 Travel the winding, country roads from Monterey to Muddy Pond where you'll find some of the best sorghum and fried pies around.
 The area is home to several Amish-Mennonite communities and local farms.
 You'll love the shopping and gorgeous natural sights of the area.
 Do some shopping at the Muddy Pond Sorghum Mill and Variety Store, Muddy Pond General Store, The Leather Shop, have a meal at The Country Porch and more.

-Celebrate America with Cookeville’s fun, festive and free Red, White & BOOM July 4th Celebration July 2, 2022 and July 4, 2022.
+Celebrate America with Cookeville’s fun, festive and free Red, White & BOOM July 4th Celebration July 4, 2023.
 Cookeville knows how to put on a show for our country’s independence through a variety of activities.
 A classic car cruise-in, parade, patriotic program and performances by Jake Hoot, The Smoky Nights and Resurrection - A Journey Tribute.
 Then, the second largest fireworks show in Tennessee lights up the night sky.